TheLokj/WizardEye/README.md

 ### Export a mask

-If you plan to use the same configuration often to filter your reads, it is highly recommended to export a mask in order to avoid recomputing it continuously:
+If you plan to use the same configuration often to filter your reads, for example in a pipeline, it is possible to export a mask in order to avoid recomputing it continuously:

 ```
 wizardeye export -r hg19 --exclude-tags Cave -k 35 -w 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database -o mask.bed